gaon5/swimapp/README.md

 The **Waikirikiri Swim Centre Management System** is a comprehensive software solution designed to modernize and streamline the operations of the Waikirikiri Swim Centre.
 With approximately 1000 members and a team of 10 swim instructors, this system aims to automate and enhance the management of crucial aspects of the swim centre's activities.

+### Project Objectives

+The primary goals of this system are:

+1. **Member Management:** Simplify member registration, enable profile updates, and provide a convenient platform for members to access essential information.
+Members can easily view their subscription details, booked lessons, and class schedules.

+2. **Payment Tracking:** Empower administrators to efficiently track member payments.
+The system offers financial reporting capabilities, sends payment reminders, and ensures seamless payment processing.

+3. **Class Scheduling:** Enable members to book aqua aerobics classes while allowing instructors to manage their class schedules effectively.
+Instructors can also view and update their availability.

+4. **Swimming Lessons:** Facilitate the booking of individual swimming lessons by members.
+Instructors can manage their availability, access swim trainee information, and efficiently deliver specialized swimming instruction.

+5. **Attendance Tracking:** The system records member attendance across various activities, including pool usage, individual lessons, and class participation.
+This feature enhances operational efficiency and member engagement.

+6. **Pool Management:** The Waikirikiri Swim Centre boasts multiple pools, each with its purpose.
+Aqua aerobics classes and individual lessons can be scheduled in different pools based on specific requirements, providing flexibility and convenience.

+7. **Financial Reports:** Administrators and managers have access to comprehensive financial reports.
+These reports include revenue breakdowns by subscription fees and lesson charges, helping track overall revenue and financial performance.

+8. **Communication:** Admins and managers can communicate with members through on-screen reminders and updates, ensuring effective and timely information dissemination.

 ### Usage - describe how to use your project.
 Provide examples, code snippets, or screenshots to illustrate its functionality.

 **In the guest.py all users can use these functions:**